 I could not think of anything better than a bike to go around God’s country, Kerala.
 Why bike of all? was what all the people except Priya asked.
 It’s quite simple I work, save, travel and repeat.
 I work in a cubicle and a car feels nothing better than a cubicle with visual screens on all sides.
-Where as a bike is the thing which tests me, feels me and gets me to the edge.
+Whereas a bike is a thing which tests me, feels me and gets me to the edge.
 Its the whole package which includes:

 - Endless stops for photographs.

 - Doesn’t need to stop at tolls.

 - Doesn’t get stuck in traffic.